northwesternmutual/redux-reporter/README.md

 ```
 Reporting to Multiple APIs:
-You can report to multiple APIs by configuring multiple middlewares and attaching multiple attributes to your actions
+You can report to multiple APIs by configuring multiple middlewares and attaching additional attributes to your actions
 ```js

 // /actions/MyActions.js